MrRogueKnight/C/README.md

 Course Highlights:

-Lab:
+Lab / Assignments / Task:

 - Basic part of the learning course, covering everything from basic to advanced levels
 - Assignment PDFs provided, along with solutions
 - Recommended to solve questions on your own before referring to solutions
 - Use solutions for help only when needed

-Tutorials:
+- Practice exercises to reinforce your learning

+Tutorials / Quizzes:

 - Tricky questions section, where you'll learn to solve challenging problems
 - Practice and improve your problem-solving skills

-Assignments:

-- Practice exercises to reinforce your learning

-Quizzes:

 - Assess your knowledge and understanding

 Learning Path: